tietjen/cis-benchmark-download/README.md

 # cis-benchmark-download
 Python scripts to access and download benchmark documentation in different formats from the CIS (Center for Internet Securtiy) portal.

+You need a licence file from the CIS download portal.
+Put the `license.xml` into the root of the checked out repo.